 6. API and Extensibility

-According to Tripwire’s website, “scripts and third-party software can use Tripwire Enterprise's SOAP API or command line interface to invoke functionality, including integrity checks, change reconciliation, version promotion, and report generation.”
-However, information on exactly what that means or how people are actually using the API was difficult to find.
-Due to it’s nature, Puppet supports many different kinds of extensibility and has documented APIs into most if not all of its products to assist with automating tasks.
+According to Tripwire, “scripts and third-party software can use Tripwire Enterprise's SOAP API or command line interface to invoke functionality, including integrity checks, change reconciliation, version promotion, and report generation.”
+However, information on exactly what that means or how people are actually using the API is difficult to find.
+Due to its nature, Puppet supports many different kinds of extensibility and has documented APIs into most if not all of its products to assist with automating tasks.

 7. 3rd Party Integrations

 Puppet offers a host of approved modules for 3rd party integration and since their product exists to automate tasks for other products, it connects into a wide variety of systems.
 Tripwire’s website states that they “integrate with numerous third-party systems, from change and incident management systems to SIEM solutions,” but again, details were scarce.
 However, they also offer a set of apps.